docker-hy/docker-hy.github.io/docs/getting-started.md

 The 2024 edition of the course starts officially on 11th March.
 The material is currently being updated.
 At the time of writing (9th March) the following parts have already been updated

-- Part 1, up to and including section _Interacting with the container via volumes and ports_
+- Part 1, up to and including exercise 1.12

 You may continue already beyond the updated material but beware, there might be some outdated content!